 Flexitime for technical and administrative staff

-Technical and administrative staff are normally covered by the flexitime agreement.
+Technical and administrative staff (TA staff) are normally covered by the flexitime agreement.
 You are responsible for registering your working hours.

 Flexible working hours mean that employees are able to choose when they start work in the morning, take a lunch break and finish for the day.
 Flexitime is an opportunity that must be adapted to the requirements of your organisation

 Under the local agreement, your morning start time must be between 7:00 and 9:00.
 Your finishing time can be between 15:00 and 19:00.
 This means that you must work between 9:00 and 15:00.

 When working hours are reduced, the set working hours (the hours you are to be on duty) are 9:00-13:30 or 9:00-12:00 depending on whether working hours are reduced by two or four hours.

 To see which days have reduced working hours, refer to the website below:

 Lunchtime flexi hours are between 11:30 and 13:30.
 Your lunch break must be at least 30 minutes and you must not work for more than six hours without taking a lunch break.